nveshaan/nveshaan.github.io/content/blog/vectorised-digit-classifier/index.md

 ## Conclusion

-In the vectorised form, the training process became 15x faster, producing similar results to the non-vectorised form.
+The training process became 15x faster in the vectorised form, producing similar results to the non-vectorised form.